Mart0GD/Treasure-Vault-Mini-Game/README.md

 - **Objective:** Open the vault by cracking the secret code.
 - **Hint:** The code is hidden within the browser console.
 Use your detective skills to find and enter it correctly.

-Sure, here is the revised version of the section with corrections:

 ## How to Play

 - Use the scroll wheel to turn the vault wheel either clockwise (by scrolling down) or counterclockwise (by scrolling up).